5 Common Signs and Symptoms of Iron Deficiency

-    Headaches are a common symptom of low iron as it’s an indication that the brain is not getting enough oxygen.
+Headaches are a common symptom of low iron as it's an indication that the brain is not getting enough oxygen.
 Taken alone, headaches are not a clear indicator of an iron deficiency, as they are a common symptom of many other conditions.
-However, headaches are often accompanied by feelings of light-headedness and dizziness and, if all three symptoms are present, it is important to get your iron levels checked by a medical professional.
+However, headaches are often accompanied by feelings of light-headedness and dizziness, and if all three symptoms are present, it is important to get your iron levels checked by a medical professional.

 Why does it happen?

 Low levels of hemoglobin mean that there is a lack of oxygen in the brain.
-This causes the blood vessels in the brain to swell, and that inflammation is the source of head pain.
+This causes the blood vessels in the brain to swell, and that inflammation could be the source of head pain.
 Unfortunately, unless the source of the headaches is resolved (your iron deficiency), you’re going to continue to suffer from headaches.

 4. Heart Palpitations

 Heart palpitations are scary and might have you worried about your cardiovascular health.
 But, far from having a heart condition, they might actually be a sign that you are iron deficient.
-Heart palpitations are the feeling of noticeable heartbeats, and may sometimes present as an irregular heartbeat or an abnormally fast heartbeat.
+Heart palpitations are the feeling of noticeable heartbeats and may sometimes present as an irregular heartbeat or an abnormally fast heartbeat.
 In extreme cases (although this is uncommon), an iron deficiency can lead to a heart murmur, an enlarged heart, or even heart failure.